muhammednelshazly/electronicCircuitsTasks/README.md

-# Digital Logic Circuits – Proteus Simulations
+# Electronic Circuits – Proteus Simulations

 This repository contains a collection of digital logic circuit simulations implemented using Proteus.